NinaQuik/Mapping_Earthquakes/README.md

 ## Results

-The page is loaded with a default view of the earth in in street mode.
-All earthquakes for the past seven days are represented; the larger the radius and daker the color, the larger the earthquake.
-Fault lines are displayed as well by default.
-The lower right corner contains a legend explaining the association of color to magnitude.
+The page is loaded with a default view of the earth in street mode.
+All earthquakes for the past seven days are represented; the larger the radius and darker the color, the larger the earthquake.
+Fault lines are also displayed by default.
+The lower right corner contains a legend explaining the color to magnitude correlation.

 ![Default View](/Earthquake_Challenge/Resources/Default.png)

-Clicking the marker displays a popup with the magnitude and location details.
+Clicking on a  marker opens up a popup with the magnitude and location details.

 ![Popup](/Earthquake_Challenge/Resources/Popup.png)

-A control in the upper right hand corner allows users to switch between map views
+A control in the upper right hand corner allows users to switch between map views.

 ![Map](/Earthquake_Challenge/Resources/satellite.png)

-The same control also allows users to apply layers, in the following example, only tectonic plates are chosen:
+The same control also allows users to apply layers.
+In the following example, only tectonic plates are chosen:

 ![Filter](/Earthquake_Challenge/Resources/FilteredOverlay.png)